heimrichhannot/contao-replace/README.md

 Small contao module to replace content by search and replace.
 Configuration inside System Settings.

-Should work from Contao 3.0 version on.
+Works from Contao 3.1 version on.